jgarber/rails-ckeditor/README.md

 **Important:** It's important you define the `CKEDITOR_BASEPATH` global variable before you include the `ckeditor` code.
-This will make `ckeditor` work with theasset pipeline on production, otherwise you'll see a white screen where **CKEditor** should be shown.
+This will make `ckeditor` work with the asset pipeline on production, otherwise you'll see a white screen where **CKEditor** should be shown.
 More info [here][ckeditor_basepath].

     <script type="text/javascript">
         var CKEDITOR_BASEPATH = '/ckeditor/';
     </script>
     <%= javascript_include_tag 'ckeditor/ckeditor' %>

+As with this version, ckeditor-rails will try to detect your asset settings and create CKEDITOR_BASEPATH variable accordingly.

 ### Installation